AutoConfig Filter Types

 The lastSnapshots

-input allows you to select a specific number of recent snapshots to use for calculating a filter.
-For instance, if your task generates 100 snapshots but you only want to use the last 10 snapshots to calculate slope for a particular filter, you can specify this using lastSnapshots
+input allows you to select a specific number of recent ticker snapshots for calculating a filter.
+For instance, if your task generates 100 snapshots but you only want to use the last 10 to calculate the slope for a particular filter, you can specify this using lastSnapshots

 .